-Katie & Chris like to combine their unique perspectives on improv, adapted from their roots at UCB LA, iO West, and the iO Chicago and Annoyance styles taught in Denver, Colo.
-They use slow, organic discovery, as well as premise-based game, to create their two-person improv show.
+Katie & Chris love to bring their unique perspectives together in improv comedy.
+They use slow, organic discovery of the moment, as well as quick, premise-oriented scenes, to create their two-person improv show.
+You may even catch a musical number!
 Together, they like to tell deep stories, create one-of-a-kind characters, and have just as much fun as the audience does watching.

 Katie Matthews, Chris Teregis

 Katie & Chris met as instructors and producers at Grafenberg Theater in Denver, Colo.
 They first discovered their complimentary voices while writing and performing improvised sketch in Grafenberg’s weekly Writer’s Block show.
 Katie & Chris began performing their two-person show not long after, experimenting with their premise-based approach to improvised sketch, as well as utilizing their training at places like UCB LA, iO West, and the iO Chicago and Annoyance styles passed down through Grafenberg Productions in Denver.
 Now, Katie & Chris continue to combine their unique perspectives on improv — including slow, organic discovery, as well as premise-based game — to create their two-person improv show.
 Together, they like to tell deep stories, create one-of-a-kind characters, and have just as much fun as the audience does watching.
 They currently are instructors, performers, and producers at Rise Comedy in Denver, where they produce Your World Record, an improv show that also sets brand-new world records.

 We’re really looking forward to having you with us this year!
 Tell us about your show format.
 Why does it work for you?
 What can audiences expect from Katie & Chris at the festival?